mohammadne/ice-global/README.md

 ### Tests

 I have written unit tests for different modules, for mocking redis I have used `miniredis` and for sql database I have used the package `sqlmock`, also for mocking api calls to this repositories I have used the `testify` package to mock the behavior of this repositories.

+### Linting

+I have used the `golangci lint` and in the test workflow of the github action I have a trigger for the lint part.